Transformation Double Categories Associated to 2-Group Actions: Transformation Double Category for a 2-Group Action

 \subsection{Structure of the Transformation Double Category}

 Next, we will consider some consequences of the construction of $\C \wquot \G$.
-As constructed, the main information which can be read directly from $\C \wquot \G$ itself is precisely the target map, which is just the action $\hat{\Phi}$ itself.
+As constructed, the main information which can be read directly from $\C \wquot \G$, viewed as an internal category in $\cat{Cat}$, is precisely the target map, which is just the action $\hat{\Phi}$ itself.
 Some less obvious consequences are more easily read from the transpose $\widetilde{\C \wquot \G}$, or from $\C \wquot \G$ seen as a double category.